diku-dk/futhark/docs/usage.rst

 When generating C code with ``futhark opencl``, you will need to link against the OpenCL library when linking the final binary::

-  $ gcc futlib.c -o libfutlib.so -fPIC -shared -lOpenCL
+  $ gcc main.c -o main futlib.o -lOpenCL

-On some platforms (e.g. Windows), it may also be necessary to pass ``-lOpenCL`` when generating the DLL.

 When using the OpenCL backend, extra API functions are provided for directly accessing or providing the OpenCL objects used by Futhark.